ohhsodead/arisen-studio/README.md

 **Comments, ideas, suggestions?** You can contact [me](https://github.com/ohhsodead/) via [Email](mailto:bettercodes1@gmail.com).

 ## Note
-- Before using this tool, I suggest you reinstall game updates that you would like to mod.
-So you can backup the original game files when installing the mods, and restore them when uninstalling.
+- We recommend to reinstall updates for games that are going to be modded.
+So backups for the original game files are created, which can be restored when uninstalling mods.

 ## Features
 * Fast, lightweight and simple to use